Indian-head test pattern: Features and use

 Television stations would produce the image of the Indian-head test pattern in two ways.
 First, they would use a monoscope in which the pattern was permanently embedded, which was capable of producing the image with a high degree of consistency due to the device's simplicity.
+The monoscope tube is constructed similarly to a small cathode-ray tube (CRT), but instead of displaying an image, it scans a built-in image, producing a video signal.
+The tube has a perfectly proportioned copy of the test pattern master art (or a modified variant with the station ID replacing the Indian-head portrait, such as those used by KRLD-TV, WBAP-TV and WKY-TV) inside, permanently deposited as a carbon image on an aluminum target plate or slide.
+The target plate is sequentially scanned with a focused beam of electrons, which were originally called cathode rays.
+When the electron beam strikes the carbon image areas, the carbon resists current flow, and the resulting lower electron current flow is adjusted to appear as video black.
+When the electron beam strikes the metallic-aluminum image areas, there is less resistance with higher current flow, and the resulting higher electron current flow is adjusted to appear as video white.
 This image was used to calibrate monitors in the station.
 Second, stations would use a cardboard-mounted lithograph of the test pattern (typically attached to a rolling easel in each TV studio); videographing the lithograph would create a second image that could be compared against the monoscope-created control image.

 The test pattern was useful for the calibration of home television sets as well as television studio equipment, so the image was routinely broadcast outside hours of programming.
-(It was often accompanied by an audio test tone for the purposes of calibrating aural receiver was working.)
+The Indian-head test pattern was built into the RCA "monoscope" tube, a 2F21, which acted as a complete replacement for the TV camera.
+(It was often accompanied by an audio test tone for the purposes of calibrating aural system frequency response measurements.)